mksaraf/kubernetes-lab-tutorial/openshift/basics.md

 ```

 ## Create a service
 Our simple Hello World application is a backed by a container inside a pod running on a single compute node.
-The OpenShift platform introduces the concept of **"service"**.
-A service in OpenShift is an abstraction which defines a logical set of pods.
-Pods can be added to or removed from a service arbitrarily while the service remains consistently available, enabling any client to refer the service by a consistent address:port couple.
+Pods can be added to or removed from a service arbitrarily while the service remains consistently available, enabling any client to refer the service by a consistent address.

 Define a service for our simple Hello World application in a ``service-hello-world.yaml`` file.
 ```yaml